Redesign of classic Nokia cellphone among new range from Finland’s HMD

 The release is the first major push by HMD to revive Nokia’s glory days as a global mobile producer.
 After the collapse in its fortunes, Nokia Oyj sold the business to Microsoft Corp. in 2014, and staffing in mobile-phone operations in Finland fell to under 1,000, from more than 24,000.

-HMD – run by Chief Executive Officer Arto Nummela, a former Nokia executive – has previously said it will invest more than $500-million in the next three years to market the phones and tablets.
+HMD -- run by Chief Executive Officer Arto Nummela, a former Nokia executive -- has previously said it will invest more than $500 million in the next three years to market the phones and tablets.

 While HMD controls the sales, marketing and distribution of the Nokia brand for smartphones, the manufacturing operations were sold by Microsoft to a subsidiary of Foxconn Technology Co.
 The Nokia 6 has already been released in China in January, and is set to be introduced globally.

 First launched in 2000, the Nokia 3310 featured a small monochrome display and became known for its durability.
 It went on to sell millions of handsets.
-The revamped, slimmer version now has a touch screen, but many of the phone’s basic features remain.
+In the revamped, slimmer version, many of the phone’s basic features remain.
 It’ll sell for about 49 euros.

 Nokia, which now focuses on mobile networks, gets royalty payments from HMD, but doesn’t have an ownership stake.
 Withings, the consumer business making fitness bands and connected scales that Nokia acquired last year, will take the Nokia name, the company said.Report Typo/Error